 That would be between the months of December and April (roughly).
 Between April and May, the hills are a more yellow color.

-If you come here in the rainy season, the hills will be a perfect green color.
-During any other month, the hills will be dry and brown, so they won’t look as nice.
+During the summer, the hills will be dry and brown, so they won’t look as nice.

-In any case, there was a good breeze at the top of the hills and it was a nice quiet place to hang out for a minute.
+In any case, there was a good breeze at the top of the hills and it’s a nice quiet place to hang out for a minute!